 Use PayPal Express Checkout to streamline checkout, decrease shopping cart abandonment and boost sales by opening the door to over 90 million active PayPal users who look for and trust this fast, easy secure way to pay.
 See here to sign up quickly and easily for PayPal Express Checkout.

 PayPal Standard appears as an option on your final payment page.
 If customers opt to pay that way, they are taken off of your site and sent to PayPal's site to pay.
 This method of payment is cheaper than most payment gateways, but notification of new orders can be unreliable.
 Completion of an order depends on customers using the 'Return to Merchant' button after completing payment on PayPal's site.
 If they do not click that button, or the redirect fails, your site may not be notified of the order (though it will be recorded in your PayPal account).
 It is highly recommended that you use the Instant Payment Notification with PayPal Standard.
 See herefor more information on PayPal's services and setting them up.

 PayPal Payments Advanced

-AspDotNetStorefront v10 supports PayPal Payments Advanced.
+AspDotNetStorefront software supports PayPal Payments Advanced.
 This service allows customers to pay using either a credit card or their PayPal account without leaving your site.
 Payment information is entered in a form hosted by PayPal and embedded on your checkout page.
 Your site never touches payment information, which simplifies PCI compliance, and your customers are able to use their PayPal accounts to pay without the extra steps of paying through another site.

 Click herefor more information regarding PayPal Payments Advanced.